 Those are my 8 steps to starting a blog – the right way!

-I hope this has given you to motivation to start a niche blog and make 2020 the year to live your best life.
+I hope this has given you to motivation to start a niche blog and make this year the best year to live your best life.

 Don’t get discouraged along the way thinking you’re not good enough.